 Supporting Mixed Emotions

-Oftentimes, low income students may re-evaluate or second-guess their post-graduation plans once they experience culture shock and the realization that they have actually graduated high school.
+Oftentimes, low-income students may re-evaluate or second-guess their post-graduation plans once they experience culture shock and the realization that they have actually graduated high school.
 It’s important for them to turn to someone if they don’t have family support at home or structure within their friend groups.

 “The idea of persistence is extremely important.
 It’s getting from year one, to year two, to year three,” explained Barton.
-“We felt we needed to invest the actual time, the resources and the manpower to provide [this kind] of transition support.”
+“We felt we needed to invest the actual time, the resources, and the manpower to provide [this kind] of transition support.”

 Through summer bridge programs with universities and in-depth orientation programs, most students are able to overcome their nerves and continue forward.
-Transition specialists or career counselors can partner with colleges and universities, and help ease students through the next steps by providing guidance about job interviews, transportation to orientation, scholarships and organizational tools.
+Transition specialists or career counselors can partner with colleges and universities, and help ease students through the next steps by providing guidance about job interviews, transportation to orientation, scholarships, and organizational tools.

 Providing Targeted Support and New Forms of Communication

 As students start taking their next steps, the GPS Division focuses on increasing communication and building supportive relationships.
-Transition specialists can visit students after their college orientation to discuss the first few days on campus and help them find necessary resources.
+Transition specialists can visit students after their college orientation to discuss the first few days on campus and help them find the necessary resources.
 Communicating with the millennial generation in appealing ways is also a significant step in the process.
 Reaching out by phone or email may not be as successful as texting applications or smartphones and utilizing social media platforms.

 Most importantly, schools also can consider leveraging connections with older alumni—for example, transition specialists may connect a recent graduate entering the workforce with an older alum who is hiring.
 Supporting graduates starts with teaching them to advocate for themselves as they build relationships.